So what is the “hidden” value of an MBA program? My hint, in my previous post said, “it has nothing to do with education”.

 For starters, it’s good to be back on the blogging scene.
 I spent most of May traveling to Asia (Hong Kong, China, and Bangkok) getting an whirlwind overview on their economies, doing business in these booming markets, and what we can expect over the next few years.
 Needless to say it was a great education…

 Of the many decisions a start-up company founder has to make, “to sell or not to sell” ranks right at the top of the list.
 With the underlying assumption that the founder has arrived at this point because the company is doing great (or on the verge thereof), not only is this is a good problem to have, but it can mark a critical point in not on the entrepreneur’s life but also in the company’s legacy.
 Selling at the right time to the right partner could bring tremendous value to both the start-up, acquiring company, employees, and shareholders.
-Read the rest of this entry
+Continue reading “Yes, No, Maybe So?”

 While it’s nice to be important, it’s more important to be nice…